 - Debt-to-income ratio: Some lenders may also consider an applicant’s debt-to-income (DTI) ratio, which is a comparison of monthly debt payments to gross monthly income.
 A high DTI ratio may suggest that a borrower is overextended and might struggle to repay the loan.

 These factors play a crucial role in determining the overall cost of the loan and its affordability for borrowers.

 It’s crucial to compare different lenders and loan products to ensure you’re getting the best deal possible.
 Be sure to consider not only the interest rates but also the fees and other terms that could affect the overall cost of the loan.

-Repayment terms can vary widely depending on the loan type and the lender.
+Repayment terms for instant loans can vary widely depending on the loan type and the lender.
 Some loans, such as payday loans, require repayment within a couple of weeks, usually by the borrower’s next payday.
 Title loans and personal installment loans, on the other hand, may have repayment terms ranging from a few months to several years.

 Defaulting on a quick cash loan can have severe negative consequences, including: